Dnyarri/PyPNM/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pypnm) ![PyPI - Version](https://img.shields.io/pypi/v/pypnm) ![PyPI - Downloads](https://img.shields.io/pypi/dm/pypnm)

+> [!NOTE]
+> This is a special version, deliberately made to be compatible with old versions of Python 3.
+It was successfully tested with Python 3.4 under Windows XP, and may probably work even with something more antique.
+If you have Python 3.10 or above, switch to [**main** branch](https://github.com/Dnyarri/PyPNM/tree/main/).

 ## Overview and justification

 PPM ([Portable Pixel Map](https://netpbm.sourceforge.net/doc/ppm.html)) and PGM ([Portable Gray Map](https://netpbm.sourceforge.net/doc/pgm.html)) (particular cases of PNM format group) are simplest file formats for RGB and L images, correspondingly.
 Paradoxically, this simplicity lead to some adverse consequences: